thosgood/this-weeks-finds/markdown/101-151/week132.md

     k = 5         " "             " "                "  "

-Carlos Simpson has now made this hypothesis precise and proved it using Tamsamani's definition of n-categories!
-And he did it using the same techniques that Graeme Segal used to study k-fold loop spaces... exploiting the relation between n-categories and homotopy theory.
+Carlos Simpson has now made this hypothesis precise and proved it using Tamsamani's definition of $n$-categories!
+And he did it using the same techniques that Graeme Segal used to study k-fold loop spaces... exploiting the relation between $n$-categories and homotopy theory.
 This makes me really happy.

 8) Mark Hovey, Model Categories, American Mathematical Society